Southern Yemeni separatists tell Saudi Arabia: evict Islah or lose the war

 “We are there to remain - but to remain for a positive reason: to maintain stability,” Alnoud said.

-He said the only way out of the stand-off was for all elements of the Islamist Islah party - one of the backbones of Hadi’s government - to be ousted from all positions of influence along with any northern politicians.
+He said that to end the stand-off, all elements of the Islamist Islah party - a backbone of Hadi’s government that the UAE sees as an offshoot of the Muslim Brotherhood - should be ousted from posts of influence along with any northern politicians.

 The STC accuses Islah of being complicit in a deadly Houthi missile strike on southern forces earlier this month, a charge the party rejects.
 The coalition has promised military action against the separatists if they do not vacate government sites.